The Tale of Tsar Saltan

 The performance on 11.5.2018 is dedicated to the memory of our beloved Shimshon Zelig

-Three sister are sitting by their spinning wheels on a winter evening.
+Three sister are sitting by their spinning wheels in a winter evening.
 Tsar Saltan eavesdrops their conversation and hears the older sister boast that if she would become the Tsar’s bride she would prepare a sumptuous banquet.
 The middle sister then promises to weave a grand beautiful linen.
 The youngest sister says that if she becomes the happy bride she will give the Tsar a son who will become a knight and a warrior.
 The Tsar enters and chooses the youngest sister for his bride and the two leave.
 Aided by the old woman Babarikha, the two remaining sister devise their revenge.
-Once the baby is born, a message will be sent to the Tsar on the battlefield telling him that the newly born prince is actually a monster.

 While the Tsar is leading his armies to war, his wife had given birth to a son.
 However, the young bride is desperate, as no response has arrived from the Tsar to the happy news.
-Her two sisters, who have become the cook and the weaver at the court, try to cheer her up but to no avail.
-They however have already sent the Tsar the message informing him that his heir is actually a monster.
-Suddenly a messenger from Saltan arrives ordering his people to put his wife and the young monster in a barrel and throw them into the sea.
+Her two sisters, who have become the cook (Povarikha) and the weaver (Tkachikha) at the court have already sent the Tsar the message informing him that his heir is actually neither a frog nor a mouse but a very strange animal.
+Suddenly a messenger from Saltan arrives ordering his people to put his wife and the young boy in a barrel and throw them into the sea.
 The Tsar’s orders are reluctantly obeyed.

-The Tsar’s wife and her son Gvidon have arrived on the island of Buyan and have broken out of the barrel in which they were imprisoned.
-The young man Gvidon goes to search for food and finds out a swan whom he rescues from being killed.
-Gvidon learns about his history from his mother, and the swan suddenly magically erects the city of Ledenets on the island.
+Gvidon grows quickly inside the barrel and he and his mother eventually arrive at the island of Buyan.
+Gvidon, now a young man, goes to search for food and finds out a swan whom he rescues from a predator hawk.
+IN return the swan promises to reward him.
+Gvidon learns about his history from his mother, and the swan suddenly magically erects a city shinning like the sun on the idland.
 Its inhabitants hail Gvidon as their prince.

-Gvidon laments his destiny and the fact that he does not even know his father.
-The swan promises to help him by turning him into a bumblebee.
+Gvidon enjoys life in the island but laments the fact that he does not even know his father.
+The swan promises to help him by turning him into a wasp.
 Thus, he will be able to fly and reach his father’s palace in Tmutarakan.
 Gvidon in his disguise mounts a ship going back from Buyan and reaches the palace.
-The sailors tell the Tsar about the wonders of the island.
-The two sisters of the Tsar’s bride are worried that the Tsar might want to travel and visit the island and try to convince him otherwise.
-Gvidon the bee stings them both and then continues to sting and blind Babarikha who also tries to prevent the Tsar’s plans.
-Saltan decided he does want to visit the enchanted island yet before he leaves, he bans bees from ever entering his palace again.
+The sailors tell the Tsar about the many wonders of the island including the squirrel that sings beautiful songs.
+The two sisters of the Tsar’s bride are worried that the Tsar might want to travel and visit the island and try to convince him otherwise by promising to show him a unique and beautiful princess.
+Gvidon the wasp stings them both and then stings and blinds Babarikha who also tries to prevent the Tsar’s plans.
+Saltan decided he does want to visit the enchanted island and sets sails.

-Gvidon returned to his island and he now yearns to wed a wife.
-He tells the swan about the princess he has heard about in the palace and miraculously the swan transforms herself into that very princess.
-His mother and her women bless the happy couple.
-Gvidon and his mother await the arrival of Saltan to the island.
-Gvidon greets his father, who is not aware of his identity, and asks him about his children.
+Gvidon returns to his island and he now yearns to wed a wife.
+He tells the swan about the princess he has heard about in the palace and miraculously the swan transforms himself into that very princess.
+His mother and her women bless the happy couple..
+Gvidon greets his father who arrives at the island, not aware of Gvidon’s true identity, and asks him about his children.
 The Tsar regrets the way in which he treated his wife long ago, and even though Gvidon tries to cheer him up by showing him the magic of the island, the Tsar cannot be comforted.
 Now it is the turn of the swan princess to arrive and reveal the Tsar’s wife to her husband and everyone else.
-The two sister, who have obviously arrived as well, beg forgiveness from the joyous Tsar who happily pardons them.
+The two sisters, who have obviously arrived as well, beg forgiveness from the joyous Tsar who happily pardons them.
 Everyone is ready to celebrate the marriage of Gvidon and his princess swan.

 Back Stage Secrets